-The screenwriter-focused organization, which has been published it's annual list of unproduced screenplays since 2008, and Autograph Collection hotels are forming a unique partnership that will kick-off January 2017 at the Sundance Film Festival.
+The screenwriter-focused organization, which has been publishing its annual list of unproduced screenplays since 2008, and Autograph Collection hotels are forming a unique partnership that will kick off January 2017 at the Sundance Film Festival.

 Hotel Park City, an Autograph property, will host a social space at the Utah-based festival with writer-focused programming.

-"We try to shine a light on independent, boutique hotels and I felt like, in that way, the values of the Black List were so in line with that of Autograph," said Amanda Altree, Senior Director Brand Marketing for Autograph.
-"It takes a wonderful script to be a wonderful movie and it's the same thing with hotels-- it takes a visionary to bring a hotel to life."
+"We try to shine a light on independent, boutique hotels and I felt like, in that way, the values of the Black List were so in line with that of Autograph," said Amanda Altree, senior director of brand marketing for Autograph.
+"It takes a wonderful script to be a wonderful movie and it's the same thing with hotels - it takes a visionary to bring a hotel to life."

-This partnership is a part of Autograph's larger Independent Film Initiative, which includes an Independent Film Channel that will be available to hotels guests, and will be curated by the indie distributor FilmBuff from their 1500 titles.
+This partnership is a part of Autograph's larger Independent Film Initiative, which includes an Independent Film Channel that will be available to hotel guests, and will be curated by the indie distributor FilmBuff from its 1,500 titles.

-Beyond Park City, the boutique hotel chain will sponsor the events series' Black List Live! and Black List Table Reads, where Black List scripts are brought to life onstage by talent that has included John Cho, Jessica Alba and Don Cheadle.
-The Black List Screenwriter Lab-- the week-long intensive workshops-- and the Black List Happy Hours will be hosted at the hotel's properties.
+Beyond Park City, the boutique hotel chain will sponsor the event series Black List Live! and Black List Table Reads, where Black List scripts are brought to life onstage by talent that has included John Cho, Jessica Alba and Don Cheadle.
+The Black List Screenwriter Lab - the weeklong intensive workshops - and the Black List Happy Hours will be hosted at the hotel's properties.